 Students may change the MOU later in consultation with their committee, but the goal is for every student to have a working MOU/proposal by the end of first year.
 The First Year Review must be successfully completed before a student may submit the petition to advance to candidacy in the program, typically in their second Fall semester (one semester following the First Year Review).

-The faculty evaluation of each student’s First Year Review will be reported in writing to the student as: “Commendable”, “Good”, “Satisfactory”, “Needs Improvement”, or “Unsatisfactory”.
-This scale will be assigned for both the student’s project or thesis proposal and their coursework progress through the ANTH core courses for the degree.
+The faculty evaluation of each student’s First Year Review will be reported in writing to the student as either “Satisfactory” or “Unsatisfactory”.
+This scale will be assigned to the student’s project or thesis proposal and will include a qualitative assessment of their coursework progress through the ANTH core courses for the degree.

-A proposal with ratings of “Commendable”, “Good”, or “Satisfactory” will contain: a format which adheres to the posted proposal guidelines and includes all required proposal sections; absence of grammatical errors or typos; clear logic of anthropological methods to investigate an issue with potential theoretical value or application value; and a viable project idea informed by a solid foundation of relevant literature, logical methods, and a clear plan for completion.
+A proposal rated “Satisfactory” will contain: a format which adheres to the posted proposal guidelines and includes all required proposal sections; few grammatical errors or typos; clear logic of anthropological methods to investigate an issue with potential theoretical value or application value; and a viable project idea informed by a solid foundation of relevant literature, logical methods, and a clear plan for completion.
 For a thesis, this includes a project concept of theoretical interest and clear set of models, hypotheses, or research questions logically linked to methods and data collection activities.
-For a project report, this includes a partner organization, agency, or site and the detailed outcome (e.g. deliverables, proposed intervention or application, etc.) of the proposed work.
+For a project report, this includes a partner organization, agency, or site and the detailed outcome (e.g., deliverables, proposed intervention or application) of the proposed work.

-A rating of “Needs Improvement” or “Unsatisfactory” in the First Year Review will result from: incomplete or missing sections in the proposal body; lack of support for the premise or foundations or the project, including its theoretical or methodological basis or an underdeveloped literature review; ambiguous, problematic, or missing project intent(s) and goals; unspecified partner organizations, or proposals with many edits needed for multiple grammatical errors or typos.
-For a thesis, this includes a lack of, or problematically stated, research questions or hypotheses.
-For a project report, this includes an unclear or unspecified partner organization or lack of clear deliverables.
+A rating of “Unsatisfactory” in the First Year Review will result from: incomplete or missing sections in the proposal body; lack of support for the premise or foundations or the project, including its theoretical or methodological basis or an underdeveloped literature review; ambiguous, problematic, or missing project intent(s) and goals; unspecified partner organizations, or proposals with many edits needed for multiple grammatical errors or typos.
+For a thesis, this includes a lack of, or problematically stated, research questions or hypotheses, or lacks strength of problem statement.
+For a project report, this includes an unclear or unspecified problem statement, unclear partner partner organization, or lack of clear deliverables.

-Receiving a Needs Improvement or Unsatisfactory will result in the following:
+Receiving an Unsatisfactory rating will result in the following:

-• Receiving the rating of “Needs Improvement” or “Unsatisfactory” on the Proposal Ranking of the First Year Review will result in immediate administrative probationary status for the student.
-A student placed on probation is required to meet with the program Graduate Coordinator to address proposal expectations and initiate a revised proposal.
-The student should work the remainder of Spring semester to produce and submit a revised proposal for the review of their assigned graduate committee.
-A successful revised proposal will receive a rating of “Commendable”, “Good” or “Satisfactory,” and earn the committee’s signature on the MOU coversheet signifying the First Year Review is complete and probation will be lifted.
+• Receiving the rating of “Unsatisfactory” on the Proposal Ranking of the First Year Review will result in immediate administrative academic probationary status for the student.
+A student placed on probation is required to meet with the program Graduate Coordinator and their committee to address proposal expectations and initiate a revised proposal.
+The student should work until the posted deadline for First Year Review proposals the following semester to produce and submit a revised proposal for the review of their assigned graduate committee.
+A successful revised proposal will receive a rating of “Satisfactory” and earn the committee’s signature on the MOU coversheet signifying the First Year Review is complete and probation will be lifted.

-- For students unable to prepare a satisfactory proposal by the end of Spring semester, probation will be offered the next semester of active enrollment to provide one more semester for the student to develop a viable project or thesis proposal.
+- For students unable to prepare a satisfactory proposal on their first attempt, probation will be offered the next semester of active enrollment to provide one more semester for the student to develop a viable project or thesis proposal.
 Proposal drafts will be reviewed by their assigned graduate committee throughout the semester, and committee signatures on the MOU coversheet will signify approval of the proposal by the end of the semester.
-If students complete this requirement during the second semester of effort (e.g. Fall semester) their probation will be lifted; students who fail to complete this requirement will be disqualified from the Applied Anthropology program by departmental memo to the Office of Graduate Studies.
+If students complete this requirement during the second semester of effort (e.g., Fall semester) their probation will be lifted; students who fail to complete this requirement will be disqualified from the Applied Anthropology program by departmental memo to the Office of Graduate Studies.

 Postponing the First Year Review